 As a single child with a single parent, I had no choice but to be comfortable with the uncomfortable.
+I didn’t know at the time that it would be my secret table tennis success.
 Many days and nights I would roam the streets in our local neighbourhood/area.
 Aged four it all began, my father left and my mother worked many jobs to provide a roof and food over our heads.
-A bicycle was our form of transportation and staying with local neighbourhood friends was a our close nit base.
-Often used for food and passing time while mum was out.
+A bicycle was our form of transportation and staying with local neighbourhood friends was our close nit base.
+The neighbourhood was often used for food and passing time while mum was out working.

 Dealing with difficulties: